GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

-Add setter comments to matching resource fields.
+Add setter comments to resource fields.
 Setters serve as parameters for template-free setting of comments.

 Setters are a safer alternative to other substitution techniques which do not